SAP-samples/cap-cds-hands-on/exercises/11/README.md

 HTTP method used; in fact, HTTP is relegated to a transport protocol in this case.

-> Yes, I care deeply about Representational State Transfer (REST), indeed my
+> Yes, I care deeply about Representational State Transfer (REST) and its constraints; indeed my
 > [narrowboat home](https://qmacro.org/tags/narrowboat/)'s name is "FULLY
 > RESTFUL".

 ## Consider OData's actions and functions

-If we look at OData (specifically V4), we see that beyond the HTTP oriented support for the standard operations (CRUD plus Q for "query", an OData specific form of read), there are provisions for such "out-of-band" mechanisms in the form of actions and functions.
+If we look at OData (specifically V4), we see that beyond the HTTP oriented support for the standard operations (CRUD plus Q for "Query", an OData specific form of read), there are provisions for such "out-of-band" mechanisms in the form of actions and functions.